ASEAN Women's Futsal Championship

-The ASEAN Women's Futsal Championship is an international friendly futsal tournament of the Southeast Asian nations and is sanctioned by the ASEAN Football Federation (AFF).
+The ASEAN Women's Futsal Championship is an international futsal tournament of the Southeast Asian nations and is sanctioned by the ASEAN Football Federation (AFF).
 The inaugural edition was held in 2024.

 History

-For decades, the Southeast Asian (SEA) Games is the only outlet for the ASEAN Football Federation's women's national futsal teams to compete while the men's teams also had the AFF Futsal Championship aside from the SEA Games.

-In 2024, the inaugural edition of the ASEAN Women's Futsal Championship was held in the Philippines complimenting the men's tournament which was renamed as the ASEAN Futsal Championship.
+For decades, the Southeast Asian (SEA) Games was the only outlet for the ASEAN Football Federation's women's national futsal teams to compete.
+In 2024, the inaugural edition of the ASEAN Women's Futsal Championship was held in the Philippines, complimenting the men's tournament which was renamed as the ASEAN Futsal Championship.
+The second edition is being held in Thailand which started in 24 February 2026.